 For better or worse, you and your website are no longer the first interaction that potential customers have with you.

-Before most customers ever visit your website or pick up the phone to call you, they’re vetting you and your competitors, and they’re doing it on Google Maps.
-Imagery, reviews, hours, address, products, questions and answers, services, and more—whether you realize it or not, it’s all on Google Maps, and people are looking at it.
+Before most customers visit your website or pick up the phone to call you, they’re vetting you and your competitors on Google Maps.
+Imagery, reviews, hours, addresses, products, questions and answers, services, and more—whether you realize it or not, it’s all on Google Maps, and people are looking at it.

 Or, they’re at least looking at the companies that rank on Google Maps.